 “I wanna take you high-igh-igh-ER!”

 With each song, every dance move seems more exaggerated and bursting with expression and energy than the one before.
-Sweat beads on foreheads and dampens shirts, hearts and respiratory rates race to meet the demands of every thumping bass line, eyes alight and dance in their own right.
+Sweat beads on foreheads and dampens shirts, hearts and respiratory rates race to meet the demands of every thumping bass line, eyes alight and dancing in their own right.
 The building itself seems to pick up the pulse of the whole collective experience and throb right back, as just another participant brought into the select company partaking of this most wondrous, ecstatic night.

 “‘Sister, are you not feeling well?’
 God was present in Sister Anne’s voice, He was present in her face.